robk-dev/fib-fizz-buzz/README.md

 0. With static number of previous numbers, we can use 2, 3 or however many pointers needed and have O(n) time and O(1) space complexity

-1. If entire sequence of numbers is needed, O(n) is the best space complexity we can get Otherwise, at worst O(prev_number) space is needed to maintain the set/pointers of previous numbers for the current sum; linear size that doesn't change with respects to input size n
+1. If entire sequence of numbers is needed, O(n) is the best space complexity we can get.

+Otherwise, at worst O(prev_number) space is needed to maintain the set/pointers of previous numbers for the current sum; linear size that doesn't change with respects to input size n

 2. With dynamic number of previous numbers, we want not to have to recalculate the sum for a given set more than once, so for each next number we want to do a constant amount of work instead of repeating ourselves; e.g:
    * sum += arr[i]; vs